 Since this lab is about TCP rather than HTTP, let's change Wireshark's "listing of captured packets" window so that it shows information about the TCP segments containing the HTTP messages, rather than about the HTTP messages.
-To have Wireshark do this, select Analyze->Enabled Protocols.
+To have Wireshark do this, select Analyze $\rightarrow$ Enabled Protocols.
 Then uncheck the HTTP box and select OK.
-You should now see a Wireshark window that looks like:
+You should now see a Wireshark window that looks like this:

-3 What do we mean by "annotate"?
-In your electricon copy, please highlight where in the printout you've found the answer and add some text (preferably with a colored pen) noting what you found in what you 've highlight.
+&lt;sup>3 What do we mean by "annotate"?
+If you hand in a paper copy, please highlight where in the printout you've found the answer and add some text (preferably with a colored pen) noting what you found in what you've highlighted.
+If you hand in an electronic copy, it would be great if you could also highlight and annotate it as best you can.